Return to site

 Someone is always making music here.
 You will almost certainly be pulled into a 'round-the-piano sing-along—and don't worry, this is a place where everyone knows that song you love and whomever's at the piano can easily fake a few chords and make it work.
 Some guy fooling around on a harmonica.
 There's regular get-togethers of whole bands of writers and farmers playing the old folk songs on their homemade instruments, pickle tubs, washboards, spoons, jugs, combs, broom handles with single guitar strings, you name it.
 One woman brings her koto.
 This one time, the community got together at midnight and sang Bach's B-Minor Mass with twinkle lights and candles and moonlight.
 They say the acoustics are warm and rich at the Hootenanny, probably because of all that old wood, but perhaps because of all the good times that have happened here.

 One whole side of the Hootenanny is tall mismatched French doors.
 When the weather's fine they're all open, and the bare dance floor merges with the wooden porch.
 Where you will invariably find someone trying to remember the chords to That Song on their guitar, while someone with a crush on them lingers admiringly in the corner.
 Step down the two steps that run the width of the porch, and you're in the yard, sheltered by pink climbing roses and blackberry brambles.
 Right in front of you is the community garden and orchard that grows the produce for the Café.
 Everybody helps in the garden, and then everybody eats.
 Over there a woman in a straw rice-farmer hat bends over picking kale.
 The selection of fruits and vegetables is not enormous, but rather has been culled over time, after enough seasons of locals figuring out what works within that particular space.
 There's cabbages and primroses and daisies and a grape arbor—that's not doing particularly well, but a group of determined teenagers is working on it as a school project, so we'll see how it goes.
 Over there a mother with a watering can follows a toddler chasing a cabbage butterfly.
-In the foreground a couple smooches, his Golden Retriever sitting patiently at their side and watching the cabbage butterfly.
+In the foreground a couple smooches, his Golden Retriever sitting patiently at their side, also watching the cabbage butterfly.

 A boy plays with a Yogolo in the grassy clearing, bare feet on white clover blossoms.
 His friend sits near him playing with one of those giant bubble-makers.
 A mother cat and her kitten slink past, headed for the cool shade of the shrubbery.
 A sparrow perches on top of the hose looped over its stand, its nozzle dripping into a metal dish sitting in a puddle on top of some pebbles.
 Between the hose stand and the café, the chickens are having their free-range time out of their coop.
 Everyone says the café makes the best omelettes and frittatas they've ever had, and well-treated chickens is why.
 Beyond the chicken coop, budding apiarists take care of the café's hives with almost pathological calm.
 This season's blackberry-clover honey will taste awfully good on the Hootenanny's famous apricot scones.
 If you listen you can hear the goats, foraging in the next clearing over.
 Their milk makes cheese that is sweet and aromatic and goes fabulously well on the café's famous fougasse.